Ariston Grease or Food Residue Burning, or Electrical Overheating

 How to Fix / Troubleshooting

-Safety first: If smoke is heavy or you suspect electrical burning, switch off power immediately.
+Safety first: If smoke is heavy or you suspect electrical burning, switch off the power immediately.

 • Inspect cavity: Once cool, remove shelves and trays.
-Check for burnt-on food or grease near elements and clean with appropriate oven cleaner (avoid spraying directly on elements or sensors).
+Check for burnt-on food or grease near the elements and clean with an appropriate oven cleaner (avoid spraying directly on elements or sensors).

 Advertisements